UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 So that is how you can use `flake8` and black to clean up your code.

-Remember these tools don’t do everything.
+Remember, these tools don’t do everything.

 You’ll learn about some of the things that `black` and `flake8` don’t pick up in the next section.